Why Your Website Isn't Ranking on Google (And How to Fix It)

 Check Google Search Console immediately.
 Go to the "Pages" report under Indexing.
 This shows exactly why pages aren't indexed.

-After analyzing hundreds of broken sites, the issues fall into six buckets:
+After looking at hundreds of broken sites, the issues fall into six buckets:

 - Indexing blocks - Google can't crawl you